ipek-yilmaz/Bisection-method-with-Python/README.md

-Algorithm is taken from here [click to go algorithm](https://www.codewithc.com/bisection-method-algorithm-flowchart/)
+Algorithm steps are taken from here [click to go algorithm](https://www.codewithc.com/bisection-method-algorithm-flowchart/)